 BBL Hair Reduction Treatment Instructions

-Pre Treatment At your consultation, let hair be seen for its color, thickness, coarseness and distribution.
+Pre Treatment At your consultation, let some hair stubble be seen for its color, thickness, coarseness and distribution.
+For at least 6 weeks prior to initiating treatment please avoid depilatories, waxing or plucking for fastest response.
 Avoid sun/tanning 3 weeks prior to and after each treatment.
 During the treatment, you may feel a snap with the light, this is normal.
 But, if you have pain that is burning or growing in severity, you MUST tell me for me to make adjustments and lessen any problems associated with the treatment.

 Post Treatment Response

 Hair has three phases of growth: active growth, intermediate non-growth and a resting phase with no hair follicle present.
 Duration of hair growth cycles and percentages of hair in active growth at any one time vary with the location on the body.
-The treatment can only eliminate the hair that is currently in an active growth cycle so multiple treatments are necessary over a time span (4 to 5 week intervals for face, 6 to 8 weeks for body) to remove hair from most areas.
-Results will not be apparent immediately.
+The treatment can only eliminate the hair growth that is currently in an active growth cycle so multiple treatments are necessary over a time span (4 to 7 week intervals for face, 6 to 8+ weeks for body) to reduce hair growth from most areas.
+Results will not be complete immediately and some maintenance will likely be needed in months-years.

 Post Treatment Care